lguedesc/lguedesc.github.io/_pages/about.md

 ---
 Hello there! 👋

-I am a PhD candidate in mechanical engineering at Universidade Federal do Rio de Janeiro ([COPPE/UFRJ](https://coppe.ufrj.br)), working at Centre for Nonlinear Mechanics ([Mecanon](http://mecanon.coppe.ufrj.br)).
+I am a PhD candidate in mechanical engineering at Universidade Federal do Rio de Janeiro ([COPPE/UFRJ](https://coppe.ufrj.br)), working at Center for Nonlinear Mechanics ([Mecanon](http://mecanon.coppe.ufrj.br)).
 In addition, I hold both M.Sc. and B.Sc. degrees also in mechanical engineering.

 My current research is associated with nonlinear phenomena, including: energy harvesting, smart materials and structures, nonlinear dynamics, chaos, and multistable systems.